 Revenue estimate for the budget period is based on approved budget and forecast for the next three years based on Management's experience and expectations for the future.
-Revenue is expected to increase in the budget due to expectations of more tonnage sold compared to 2022/23 in strategic areas.
+Revenue is expected to increase in the budget due to expectations of more tonnage sold compared to 2023/24 in strategic areas.

-In the forecast period from 2023/24 to 2025/26 an increase is expected in revenue of 6.1% which will, among other things, be achieved through our activities in Building division including Sweden, where we can see that the market is growing, and the development in the processing department and in the industry division.
+In the forecast period from 2024/25 to 2025/26 an increase is expected in revenue of 8.1% which will, among other things, be achieved through our activities in Building division including Sweden and the other Nordic markets, where we can see that the market is growing, and the development in the processing department and in the industry division.

-A growth rate of 1.8% is estimated for years 4 to 6, as well as a growth rate of 1.8% in the terminal period (2021/22: 1.8%).
+A growth rate of 1.8% is estimated for years 4 to 6, as well as a growth rate of 1.8% in the terminal period (2022/23: 1,8%).
 In Management's assessment this is a realistic level of growth for the building and construction market as well as the industrial sector, in which RIAS A/S is operating.